MatthieuDartiailh/eapii/docs/source/get_started/introduction.rst

 to an instrument representation (pre_set method), the value is then sent to the instrument(set method), and finally the operation success is asserted (post_set method).
-Any Iproperty can be marked for caching in which case the cache state is checked before calling any of the previously mentionned methods.
+Any Iproperty can be marked for caching in which case the cache state is checked before calling any of the previously mentioned methods.

 Brief descriptions of the different IProperties subclasses and their default behaviours :